-Performance 2007/08 2008/09 Targets Measures Actuals Forecast 2009/10 2010/11 2011/12 Description and cumulative number of new Outreach programs 2 new initiatives developed: PCC Newsletter and BC150 Years videos (6 cumulative) +2 new initiatives: (8 cumulative) BC Day event and Social Studies 10 unit +2 new initiatives (10 implemented or completed) +2 new initiatives (12 implemented or completed) +2 new initiatives (14 implemented or completed) Level of participation in PCC Outreach programs targeted for children and youth Baseline established.
-(2374 students participated in student travel from 60 schools) Approximately 4000 students will visit the Capital with the assistance of the Student Travel Subsidy Program +7% from baseline (baseline established 2007/08) +10% from baseline +12% from baseline Number and geographic location of communities participating in PCC Outreach and PCC sponsored events and activities Baseline established (57 communities participated) 80 communities participating in Outreach and sponsored events +7% from baseline (baseline established 2007/08) +10% from baseline +12% from baseline Participant and community assessment of the quality and effectiveness of PCC Outreach programs N/A Achieve high degree of client satisfaction in PCC Outreach programs Maintain positive assessment Maintain positive assessment Maintain positive assessment

-Goal Two: Effective management of property assets to optimize revenues and opportunities on a self-sustaining basis In order to achieve the goal of a financially viable, self-sustaining service delivery Crown Corporation, it is critical to ensure that assets and properties held in the public trust be dealt with in a manner that is consistent with responsible stewardship.
+Performance 2007/08 2008/09 Targets Measures Actual Actual 2009/10 2010/11 2011/12 Description and cumulative number of new Outreach programs 2 new initiatives developed: PCC Newsletter and BC150 Years videos (6 cumulative) +2 new initiatives: (8 cumulative) BC Day event and Social Studies 10 unit +2 new initiatives (10 implemented or completed) +2 new initiatives (12 implemented or completed) +2 new initiatives (14 implemented or completed) Level of participation in PCC Outreach programs targeted for children and youth Baseline established.
+(2374 students participated in student travel from 60 schools) +74% from baseline (4253 students participated in student travel from 92 schools) +7% from baseline (baseline established 2007/08) +10% from baseline +12% from baseline Number and geographic location of communities participating in PCC Outreach and PCC sponsored events and activities Baseline established (57 communities participated) +30% from baseline (82 communities participated) +7% from baseline (baseline established 2007/08) +10% from baseline +12% from baseline Participant and community assessment of the quality and effectiveness of PCC Outreach programs N/A Achieved high degree of client satisfaction in PCC Outreach programs Maintain positive assessment Maintain positive assessment Maintain positive assessment self-sustaining basis In order to achieve the goal of a financially viable, self-sustaining service delivery Crown Corporation, it is critical to ensure that assets and properties held in the public trust be dealt with in a manner that is consistent with responsible stewardship.